-- 7 Permit holders are required to display one permit sign with the permit number on the dock and - 8 common boundary line.
-One sign for the dock will be provided by the Greers Ferry Lake Project - 9 Office and will be sent to the applicant upon permit issuance.
-The sign must be securely attached - to and displayed on the on the lake side of the dock.
-The sign at the common boundary will be - provided by the permittee.
+Permit holders are required to display one permit sign with the permit number on the dock and one permit sign on the common boundary line.
+One sign for the dock will be provided by the Greers Ferry Lake Project Office and will be sent to the applicant upon permit issuance.
+The sign must be securely attached to and displayed on the lake side of the dock.
+The sign at the common boundary will be provided by the permittee.
 All replacement signs will be provided by the permittee.
-See Exhibit - B for sign standard example and installation requirements.
+See Exhibit B for sign standard example and installation requirements.